-Petition and Verification Process For Requesting Excused Withdrawals supporting documents and submitted to the Admissions and Records, Special Consideration Committee.
+Petition and Verification Process For Requesting Excused Withdrawals

+The petition must be initiated by the student and/or representative, along with supporting documents and submitted to the Admissions and Records, Special Consideration Committee.
 A response to the petition will be communicated to the student within three weeks.
 Upon the approval of the petition, a "EW" notation will be posted on the student's transcript.